 - Their biggest web influencers: major blogs and news sites talking about them online.

 - Their top sources: see whether most of their mentions come from forums, images, or news sites.

 - Brand sentiment: whether people speak about them positively or negatively.

 - Location of mentions: where are people talking about them geographically

 For a free tool that takes a few seconds to use, the results are quite powerful.

 2. Have an online review strategy

 Online reviews are becoming omnipresent.
 They are the first thing people see when Googling your business.
-To improve your online reputation, you need a solid strategy to manage your online reviews.
+To improve your online reputation, you need a solid online reputation strategy to manage your reviews.

 Because most of the time, people don’t bother leaving you reviews, unless they’re super mad and can’t wait to vent online and ask all their friends to do the same.
 Like my friend, Melissa, who was so annoyed at a shop that after leaving one bad review herself, she asked five other people to do so as well.